desivar/WDD-330-My-Portfolio/README.md

 🌟 Aesthetic enthusiast
 🌟 Software Developer | Web Designer
-🌟 Lover of all things pastel, animated, and engaging! 🎨✨
+🌟 Lover of all things corlorful, pastel, animated, and engaging! 🎨✨

 ---